Welcome on Margriet's site!

 No, that's right, but we will straighten that out later on this page.

-First things first: what we do now is writing down the music, one note
+First things first: what you do now is to rewrite the music two notes lower

 C-sharp (you don't need to write that sharp, the key-signature-sharps